What is our trading focus?

 August US Natural Gas rose yesterday to its highest daily close for the cycle, with prior intraday highs a bit higher still near 3.80 as gas trades at the highest level for this time of year since 2014 amidst higher demand and a storage build that has seen the average drop further below the 5-year average in recent weeks.
 Some weather services tout cooler weather forecasts as a possible bearish development.

-Gold (XAUUSD)as the USD dropped and breakeven inflation levels rose sharply again yesterday ahead of today’s US CPI report, gold has pulled slightly higher toward 1,1810, with the local high a higher and the 200-day moving average around 1,827, while the steep wall of the June FOMC inspired sell-off from above 1,850 offers the key challenge for gold bulls here.
+Gold (XAUUSD)as the USD dropped and breakeven inflation levels rose sharply again yesterday ahead of today’s US CPI report, gold has pulled slightly higher toward 1,1810, with the local high a few dollars higher and the 200-day moving average around 1,827, while the steep wall of the June FOMC inspired sell-off from above 1,850 offers the key challenge for gold bulls here.

 What is going on?

 China’s export growth far higher than expected in June.
 This despite port disruptions in southern China and other signs that China’s recovery is losing speed.
 In USD terms, exports rose 32.2% year-on-year versus +23% expected and imports rose +36.7% versus 29.5% expected.
 The overall trade surplus was the highest since January at +$51.5 billion for the month.

 Protests in South Africa cloud the outlook, shake the Rand.
 Violent protests against the jailing of former South African president Jacob Zuma have resulted in several deaths, road closures and widespread business closures as more than 200 shopping centres were looted in what current president Ramaphosa described as “opportunistic looting”.
 AT the same time, the country is in the midst of a fresh and deadly Covid resurgence.